 Now’s the time to chase up any unpaid invoices!
 This will save you the hassle once you’re on maternity leave, and hopefully give your bank balance a boost before you stop working.

 Make a new household budget that takes into account your changes in income and expenditure.
-Our budgeting section as plenty of tips to get you started.

 See if you can get things like cots, clothes and toys second-hand, either from friends and family or from “nearly new” sales.